-- a) Sanitary wastewater generated from washrooms is discharged into septic tank - b) Wastewater/ sewage recycle is not practiced in the College as grey water/ sewage treatment/recycle facility is not provided. - c) Sewage Treatment plant should be provided and all water to be recycle
+- a) Sanitary wastewater generated from washrooms is discharged into septic tank - b) Wastewater/ sewage recycle is not practiced in the College as grey water/ sewage treatment/recycle facility is not provided. - c) Sewage Treatment Plant is installed to recycle water.